What are war crimes — and could Russia be committing them in Ukraine?

 What counts as a war crime?

 The modern framework for assessing war crimes was born out of the Nuremberg trials after World War II, in which Nazi Party officials, military officers and German elites were tried on charges including crimes against humanity.
-The international community sought to set guiderails that would minimize the horror of future conflicts.
+The international community sought to set guardrails that would minimize the horror of future conflicts.

 People often use “war crimes” colloquially to describe a range of actions prohibited under international law during conflict, said William Schabas, a professor of international law at Middlesex University in London.
 But the term has a precise, technical definition, referring to violations of international law governing conduct in combat and during occupation.

-Those violations are spelled out in international treaties such as the Geneva Conventions of 1949 and the Rome statute, which established the International Criminal Court in 2002 to prosecute individuals responsible for war crimes, along with crimes against humanity and genocide — themselves complex terms with their own set of legal parameters.
+Those violations are spelled out in international treaties such as the Geneva Conventions of 1949 and the Rome Statute, which established the International Criminal Court in 2002 to prosecute individuals responsible for war crimes, along with crimes against humanity and genocide — themselves complex terms with their own set of legal parameters.

-War crimes include the deliberate targeting of civilians, attacks that cause disproportionate civilian casualties given the military objective and attacks on hospitals, schools, historic monuments and other key civilian sites.
+War crimes include the deliberate targeting of civilians; attacks that cause disproportionate civilian casualties given the military objective; and attacks on hospitals, schools, historic monuments and other key civilian sites.
 Plenty of horrific acts of violence resulting in civilian deaths would not meet the definition.

-The use of certain weapons, including chemical ones, are also prohibited.
+The use of certain weapons, including chemical ones, is also prohibited.

 Cluster munitions, which scatter bomblets indiscriminately and leave unexploded duds that pose dangers to civilians after the conflict, are banned by many nations — but not Russia and Ukraine.
 Russia’s alleged use of those weapons in Ukraine, as well as “vacuum weapons,” isn’t automatically illegal, Schabas said.
 That determination depends on whether Russia took steps to avoid harming civilians.